ThomasVitale/awesome-spring/README.md

 * [Getting started with Spring Cloud](https://github.com/TYsewyn/Getting-Started-with-Spring-Cloud), Tim Ysewyn - Workshop materials about Spring Boot, Spring Cloud and Kubernetes.
 * [Sample Credit Card Application with Spring Cloud ecosystem](https://github.com/OlgaMaciaszek/spring-cloud-netflix-demo), Olga Maciaszek-Sharma - Demo project showcasing the new Spring Cloud stack, after the Netflix stack deprecation.
 * [Springy Store Microservices](https://github.com/mohamed-taman/Springy-Store-Microservices), Mohamed Taman - A conceptual simple microservices-based project using Spring Boot and Spring Cloud, demonstrate how the Store services are created to be a cloud-native and 12-factor app agnostic.
+* [VueJS and Spring Boot](https://github.com/jonashackt/spring-boot-vuejs), Jonas Hecht - Example project showing how to build a Spring Boot App providing a GUI with Vue.js.

 ## Other Resources